WayGold/GameAI/README.md

 `IMPORTANT:`
 `When creating walls, please make sure you don't leave little yellow dots in between unless you explicitly want to do so (most likely the path finder will be stuck), usually you would want to click multiple times on an area that you want to block`

+## Decision Making
+### How to Run Decision Tree Controlled Character
+Use arrow keys to select DecisionTree Character and left click into anywhere in the window, you could create your own level with obstacles.
+Select Escape Target and spawn via left click, character will pathfind to the target once you create one, else it will wander around.

+### How to Run Behavior Tree Controlled Monster
+Use arrow keys to select Monster and left click, look at report 3 for its behavior and how it interact with other characters.

+### How to Run GOAP Controlled Character
+Use arrow keys to select GOAP Char and left click, look at report 3 for its behavior and how it interact with Monster.
+`Note: GOAP Agent need a Escape Target to activate full action planning, but of course if you just want to see how it play with the monster that's ok as well.`

 ## Where to Find Src Codes
 ### Movement Algorithms
 Open Project Solution, you could see them under `aiService/movement/dynamic/advance`